 These buying or selling orders require traders to place their respective orders using various API programming tools.

 The trading fees charged on Kiwi-Coin depend on the order types executed by the trader.
 A 0.4% market-maker fee is applicable for floating and advanced orders that were already present when the orders were placed, while a 0.8% market-taker fee structure applies to all simple orders.
 The 0.8% market-taker fee is also applicable for floating and advanced orders only under special circumstances for floating orders -only if the prices are changed and matched with other orders before executing them.
 A 0.8% fee applies only if the existing orders are matched with other orders and instantly executed for advanced orders.

-Traders can get started on the Kiwi-Coin platform either by creating an account, making a deposit, and finally listing their offers, or they can try using the demo mode first before proceeding to the real-life cryptocurrency listing.
+Traders can get started on the Kiwi-Coin platform either by creating an account, making a deposit, and finally listing their offers.
+They can also try using the demo mode before proceeding to the real-life cryptocurrency listing.

 Features of Kiwi Coin